Xylazine: US authorities warn of "zombie drug" Tranq - Breaking Latest News

-There are frightening pictures from Philadelphia, which are currently circulating in news programs and social media: people are swaying, limping, almost losing their balance, many have open wounds, rotting spots.
+There are frightening images from Philadelphia that are currently circulating on news programs and social media: people are swaying, limping, almost losing their balance, many have open wounds, rotting spots.
 Xylazine is to blame, in the scene the drug is called Tranq.

 Xylazine is approved as an anesthetic and pain reliever in veterinary medicine and is used on large animals such as horses, cattle or deer.
 Now the “zombie drug” seems to be flooding the US drug market.
 It’s been linked to horrific side effects and a growing number of fatal drug overdoses across the country.